-Launching in Q2 2021, this will be the only physically-backed Nickel ETC available on the European market.
+This is the only physically-backed Nickel ETC available on the European market.

-Physically backed with allocated nickel in vaults
+Physically backed with nickel in warehouses

 Ownership tracked with Distributed Ledger Technology